King County Metro: Freeway express services

-Metro operates many regional routes serving park and rides, which travel on the region's extensive network of High Occupancy Vehicle (HOV) lanes.
+Metro operates many regional routes serving park and rides, which travel on the region's extensive network of high occupancy vehicle lanes.
 This practice was pioneered at Seattle Transit as the Blue Streak express bus service running between Northgate Park & Ride and Downtown Seattle.
 Special stops called "freeway flyers" or freeway stations were constructed to allow efficient transfer between local and express buses.

 The first freeway flyer stop opened in 1975 at Montlake Boulevard and State Route 520.
-Metro also takes advantage of new HOV direct-access ramps and freeway stations constructed by Sound Transit to improve speed and reliability of its commuter routes.
+Metro also uses HOV direct-access ramps and freeway stations that were constructed by Sound Transit to improve speed and reliability of its commuter routes.

 Skip-stop spacing

-Metro uses skip-stop spacing on 2nd, 3rd, and 4th Avenues in Downtown Seattle, whereby buses skip every other bus stop.
-On 3rd Avenue, each bus route is assigned to Blue, Yellow, Red or Green stop groups and each bus stop has two color designations; in the northbound direction, every other bus stop is a Red/Yellow or Green/Blue stop, while in the southbound direction they are Green/Yellow and Red/Blue.
-On 2nd and 4th Avenues, routes are grouped into Orange and White stops.
-The bus stop color groupings are identified by a colored plate installed above or on the side of the bus stop sign.
-On 3rd Avenue only, there are additional colored markers one block ahead of each bus stop on the trolley overhead wires, to help bus drivers identify the colors of the upcoming bus stop.
+Metro uses skip-stop spacing on 3rd Avenue in Downtown Seattle, whereby buses skip every other bus stop to manage congestion.
+Each bus route is assigned to Blue, Yellow, Red or Green stop groups and each bus stop has two color designations; in the northbound direction, every other bus stop is a Red/Yellow or Green/Blue stop, while in the southbound direction they are Green/Yellow and Red/Blue.
+The bus stop color groupings are identified by a colored plate installed above or on the side of the bus stop sign; there are additional colored markers one block ahead of each bus stop on the trolley overhead wires, to help bus drivers identify the colors of the upcoming bus stop.
+The skip-stop system was also used for commuter and regional routes on 2nd and 4th avenues, with routes grouped into Orange and White stops, until 2026.